 How to Make a Strong First Impression at Your Job Interview

 Many times, your attire can determine the first impression on whether or not you are a suitable candidate for the position.
 We always recommend dressing professionally to any interview.
-Make sure you are prepared with a clean collared shirt, tie, slacks, or suit with professional shoes.
+In the question of how to prepare for a job interview, make sure you are prepared to dress your best with a clean collared shirt, tie, slacks, or suit with professional shoes.
 A good first impression is always a major key in portraying yourself as a valuable asset to your future employer’s team.